rixx/books.rixx.de/data/reviews/brandon-sanderson/alcatraz-versus-the-evil-librarians/index.md

   rating: 1
 ---

-Despite wanting to like the book, it's just not my kind of humour.
+Despite wanting to like the book, the humour wasn't for me.